7MinSec/TCMLobbyBBQ/README.md

 3. **"Are you at the main menu (`pics/mainmenu.jpg`)?"** If so, the script will hit `Up` a bunch of times and then `E` to continue.
 ![](pics/mainmenu.jpg)

-4. **"Are you at the "windmill" screen ready to pick family or victims(`pics/windmill.jpg`)?**  If so, the script will press `Up` a bunch of times to get to the top of the menu, and then `Down` the appropriate amount of times for either family or victim.
+4. **"Are you at the "windmill" screen ready to pick family or victims(`pics/windmill.jpg`)?**  If so, the script will press `Up` a bunch of times to get to the top of the menu, and then `Down` the appropriate amount of times for either family or victim, then hit `Enter`.
 ![](pics/windmill.jpg)

 5. **"Are you in an active lobby (`pics/lobby.jpg`)?**  If so, that's awesome!
 The script will just sleep for a bit.